 Reality sets in.
-We have lots of ideas but need to learn about manufacturing, materials, costs, etc. We know we want to make high performance twin tips and search for the right materials: carbon fiber, different wood cores, bamboo, extra large edges, etc. We contract with a Canadian factory to produce the first Liberty samples, after winning $32,000 at the Mandalay Bay craps tables at the SIA show in Las Vegas.
+We have lots of ideas but need to learn about manufacturing, materials, costs, etc. We know we want to make high performance twin tips and search for the right materials: carbon fiber, different wood cores, bamboo, extra large edges, etc. We contract with a Canadian factory to produce the first Liberty samples after winning $32,000 at the Mandalay Bay craps tables at the SIA show in Las Vegas.
 One roll of the dice leads to another.

 The search for quality starts to pay off as Liberty wins accolades worldwide for our innovative use of bamboo coupled with progressive ski shapes.
 New models like the Jinx and the soon to be legendary Helix come out of our new factory to eager consumers.
 Liberty is a finalist for the ISPO Brand New Award and gets invited to Munich for the big show.
 We refine the bamboo laminate core and use it in all Liberty models.
 Liberty begins work on a new HQ in Avon, Colorado with much more space and beer on tap.
-Prototyping equipment is moved into the new space and begin working on some really fat shapes that later become the Double Helix.
+Prototyping equipment is moved into the new space and we begin working on some really fat shapes that later become the Double Helix.
 We test skis with reverse camber, early rise and other shapes.
 Sales in Europe and Canada increase with skiers hungry for new shapes and technology not available from the traditional race-oriented brands.

 New lines (LTE, Genome, Bindings, Poles) and expansion of existing lines fuels excitement in our booths at ISPO and SIA.
 Orders roll in based on strong reviews, excellent customer service and aggressive pricing.
 Dealers are now finding us and want to be a part of the program.
 We are oversold by a large amount and have to scramble to arrange an emergency production run late in the summer to fulfill orders.
 Even with increased production, we can’t keep up and sell out in October despite a sour economic mood worldwide.
 The Genome is launched to great excitement and we make the necessary investments to handle greater production and shipping.
 We re-focus on quality as our production grows and institute new manufacturing methods and QC to deliver the level of product customers have come to expect from Liberty.

 Growth from our distribution partners and domestic markets means an expansion of lines and a rethinking of existing models.
 Liberty continues to innovate by developing new models with eco-friendly materials that raise the performance bar for twin tip skis.
-To our existing bamboo cores and wind power, we add basalt fiber, naturally sourced topsheet material and radical new shapes, as well as new rocker/camber profiles.
+To our existing bamboo and poplar cores we add basalt fiber, naturally sourced topsheet material and radical new shapes, as well as new rocker/camber profiles.
 Rumors of another huge new ski circulate and new team members are added to help with a dedicated women’s line.
 To cope with growth, we hire a Sales Manager to help our rep staff service our dealers.
 Excitement is high as we begin production of 2011 skis and start prototypes for 2012 product.